• Skip to primary navigation

 Step-By-Step Instructions

-Preheat your oven to 350 degrees F and line a large baking sheet with parchment paper.
+Step 1: Prep for baking.
+Preheat your oven to 350 °F and line a large baking sheet with parchment paper.
 Set aside.

+Step 2: Mix cookie dough.
 In a large mixing bowl, add bananas and mash them thoroughly with the back of a fork.
 Add oats, almond butter, maple syrup, salt, and vanilla to the bowl.
 Mix with a wooden spoon until combined.
 Then, fold in the chocolate chips.

+Step 3: Shape cookies.
 Using a large cookie scoop, scoop cookie dough into about a dozen cookies.
 Place them on the prepared baking sheet, leaving space in between each, and gently press on the top of each cookie to flatten them a bit.

+Step 4: Bake and cool.
 Transfer to the oven and bake for 15 minutes.
 Let cool completely before serving and storing.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-stacked cookies with one cut in half.
+Cookies stacked on a table and one is cut in half.

 Expert Tips

-• Use ripe bananas - For baking purposes, ripe or overly ripened bananas are best.
+• Use ripe bananas: For baking purposes, ripe or overly ripened bananas are best.
 They obviously shouldn't be so far gone that they're spoiled.
 They're perfect when they're bruised and blemished.

-• Add protein or collagen - Banana oatmeal cookies are great to enjoy pre and post work out.
+• Add protein or collagen: Banana oatmeal cookies are great to enjoy pre and post work out.
 I sometimes add a couple of scoops of protein powder or collagen powder to the dough mixture for a protein boost.
 You can also add PB2 powder to the mix.

-• Smush the dough a bit - After scooping the dough, lightly press down on the top of each.
+• Smush the dough a bit: After scooping the dough, lightly press down on the top of each.
 These cookies won't spread much while they bake, so I like to smush them down a bit, so they're the shape of a cookie instead of a round ball.

 Variations